sukikrishna/dsc90-sp22-hw06/README.md

 ## Question 1

-<br> Visualization to represent the John Snow cholera death and water pump map.
+<br> Visualization to represent the John Snow cholera death and water pump map from Soho, London (1854).
-<br> Blue circles describe locations that correspond to some death -- the radius of the circle is proportionate to the number of deaths at that location.
+<br> * Blue circles describe locations that correspond to some death -- the radius of the circle is proportionate to the number of deaths at that location.
-<br> The red markers are the locations with water pumps.
+<br> * The red markers are the locations with water pumps.

 <iframe src='snow-map.html' width=900 height=550 frameBorder=0></iframe>